prismicio/prismic-gatsby/packages/gatsby-plugin-prismic-previews/README.md

 ## Documentation

 To discover what's new on this package check out [the changelog][changelog].
-For full documentation, visit the [official Prismic documentation][prismic-docs].
+For full documentation, visit the [official Prismic documentation](../../docs).

 ## Contributing